openturns/otlm/distro/windows/README.txt

-# otlmr module
+# otlm module

 Examples
-  Template examples can be found here: C:\Python27\Lib\site-packages\otlmr\examples\otlmr
+  Template examples can be found here: C:\Python27\Lib\site-packages\otlm\examples\otlm

 Installation
-  Silent install can be done with the switch /S (e.g. openturns-otlmr-0.0-py27.exe /S).
+  Silent install can be done with the switch /S (e.g. openturns-otlm-0.0-py27.exe /S).
-  To test otlmr module installation, in an OpenTURNS python console type:
+  To test otlm module installation, in an OpenTURNS python console type:
-    import otlmr
+    import otlm
-    print otlmr.__version__
+    print otlm.__version__

 Uninstallation
-  otlmr module will be automatically uninstalled at OpenTURNS removal. otlmr module can be removed from OpenTURNS with uninst-template.exe uninstaller.
+  otlm module will be automatically uninstalled at OpenTURNS removal. otlm module can be removed from OpenTURNS with uninst-template.exe uninstaller.
   Silent uninstall can be done with the switch /S.